wastevan/.github/profile/README.md

 ## Product Overview

-EcoConnect is a decentralized application (DApp) that allows users to report plastic waste collection, earn tokens, and track the lifecycle of their waste.
+WasteVan is a decentralized application (DApp) that allows users to report plastic waste collection, earn tokens, and track the lifecycle of their waste.
 Agents verify collections and ensure responsible disposal, with a streamlined process facilitated by QR code technology.